(DIAGNOSTIC IMAGING) -- Will Watson Replace Radiologists? - By Arun Krishnaraj, MD, MPH

 Added by radRounds Radiology Network on February 8, 2011 at 2:00am —

 (DIAGNOSTIC IMAGING) -- FDA Approves DaTscan to Assist in Evaluation of Neurodegenerative Movement Disorders

 GE Healthcare announced recently that the FDA has approved the first imaging agent to help physicians in evaluating neurodegenerative movement disorders.

-The FDA approved ioflupane I 123 injection (DaTscan), a radiopharmaceutical agent intended for use with single photon emission computed tomography (SPECT) imaging, for the detection of… Continue
+The FDA approved ioflupane I 123 injection (DaTscan), a radiopharmaceutical agent intended for use with single photon emission computed tomography (SPECT) imaging, for the… Continue

 Added by radRounds Radiology Network on February 6, 2011 at 2:00am —